aniketrajnish/Text-To-Material-Unity/README.md

 https://github.com/aniketrajnish/Text-To-Material-Unity/assets/58925008/59d84850-b002-425e-aeda-0a1c67a77153

 ## Updates
-* Support for URP and HDRP available now.
+* Support for URP and HDRP available now, download from the [Releases Section](https://github.com/aniketrajnish/Text-To-Material-Unity/releases/tag/v001).
 * For URP, import `Editor Coroutines` into the project from the Package Manager, if it's not available by default.

 ## Usage